dpi-tta-projects/pr-playlist/README.md

 ## How to Contribute
 1. Clone this repository (or open in codespace)
-2. Create an issue describing the change you want to make (i.e "add Aldo favortie song").
+2. Create an issue describing the change you want to make (i.e "add Aldo favorite song").
 3. Create a branch with your name and your linked issue (i.e 5-add-aldo-song).
 4. Add the name of your favorite song, including the artist and a link to the music on some platform (i.e Spotify, Apple Music, Youtube...)
 5. Commit with a message using the source control tab in your IDE, or in your terminal.
-6. Push branch to your created branch (i.e git push origin 5-add-aldo-song).
+6. Push commit to your created branch (i.e git push origin 5-add-aldo-song).
 7. Go into VSCode and create the pull request.
 8. Once completed, make sure to request at least 2 approvals before being merged.